astral-sh/ruff/docs/configuration.md

 Options:
       --fix
-          Attempt to automatically fix lint violations.
-Use `--no-fix` to disable --fix-suggested
+          Apply automatic fixes to resolve lint violations.
+Use `--no-fix` to disable or `--fix-suggested` to include suggested fixes
+      --fix-suggested
-          Attempt to automatically fix both automatic and suggested lint violations --show-source
+          Apply automatic and suggested fixes to resolve lint violations --show-source
           Show violations with source code.
 Use `--no-show-source` to disable --show-fixes